MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/deploy/deploy-platform-infrastructure.md

 - **Assignments:** The assignments (`role` and `policy`) can be deployed at any management group scope, as long as the definition exists at the same scope or above.
 To simplify the management, it's recommended to reduce the number of scopes where you assign Azure Policy and role-based access control (RBAC) roles.
 In the enterprise-scale reference implementation section, we recommend assigning only at the following three scopes:

-  - `<YourCompanyName>` management group scope for all company policies.
+  - `<YourCompanyName>` Management group scope for all company policies.
   - Platform subscription scope for platform resources related to Azure Policy.
   - `Landing Zone` management group scope for all landing-zone-specific Azure policies.